tmaiaroto/li3_access/README.md

 `'allow'`

 A boolean that if set to false forces a role that would have been granted access to deny access.
 Much like the 'match' option you can also pass a closure to this option.
-This way you can blacklist every requster and then whitelist requesters manualy.
+This way you can blacklist every requester and then whitelist requesters manually.
 Also by passing a closure you can deny access based upon the request.

-Finally, if you pass either $request or $options you can modify thier values at runtime.
+Finally, if you pass either $request or $options you can modify their values at runtime.

 ###Filters